 Condodemetraky was indicted in three different superior courts on various theft and forgery charges and went to trial in Merrimack and Rockingham courts.

 Dusty Old Cars customers started filing complaints with the New Hampshire Attorney General’s Office as far back as 2015, with more than 100 people eventually seeking redress from the state.
 The classic car dealership’s consignment customers alleged that Dusty Old Cars took their cars and charged them for bogus repair and other fraudulent fees, and sometimes did not pay at all when the consigned cars sold.

 While there were numerous complaints, the state has not had much success in prosecuting Condodemetraky.

-Condodemetraky filed for bankruptcy in 2017 as the criminal and civil cases were swirling his business.
-The court appointed a trustee to oversee liquidation of the business, Nashua-based attorney Michael Askenaizer.
-Askenaizer eventually filed a lawsuit against Condodemetraky on behalf of the creditors, accusing the former used car king of running a multi-million dollar Ponzi scheme.
+Condodemetraky filed for bankruptcy in 2017 as the criminal and civil cases were swirling around his business.
+The court-appointed a trustee to oversee the liquidation of the business, Nashua based attorney Michael Askenaizer, eventually filed a lawsuit against Condodemetraky on behalf of the creditors, accusing the former used car king of running a multi-million dollar Ponzi scheme.